atmaivancevic/AWS_setup/README.md

 RepeatMasker -dir /mnt/local/repeatmasker_defaultlib_output -pa 8 --nolow -noisy -xsmall -species Eukaryota /mnt/local/genome/Chromosomes.v2.fasta
 ```

-**Note: using an i3.2xlarge instance, this step took approx 23 hrs for the elephant genome, 22 hrs for the cow genome, and 16 hrs for the snake genome.**
+**Note: using an i3.2xlarge instance, this step took approx 23 hrs (real time) for the elephant genome, 22 hrs for the cow genome, and 16 hrs for the snake genome.**

 On another instance, run RepeatMasker with the Repbase library.
 Note that this will take longer because it's a much more comprehensive  library.
 ```